Protect Your Back While Lifting: Back Extension

-For all barbell lifts when we stand – squats, deadlifts and overhead presses – we must be able to maintain isometric control of the low back or lumbar spine and put the spine in normal anatomical extension.
-Learning how to set your back in normal lumbar and thoracic extension will fix your deadlift form, since you’re likely not doing this correctly.
+For all standing barbell lifts – squats, deadlifts and overhead presses – we must be able to maintain isometric control of the spine while holding it in normal anatomical extension.
+Learning “how to set your back” in normal lumbar and thoracic extension will fix your deadlift form, and protect your back while lifting.

 Scapular Retraction is NOT Extension

+First, we’ll cover the upper back or thoracic spine.
 There is a difference between scapular retraction and thoracic extension.
 Most lifters squeeze their shoulder blades together (scapular retraction) and believe they are extending their thoracic spine, or upper back.
-First, learn how to properly control your thoracic spine without your lumbar spine.
+Learn how to properly control your thoracic spine without your lumbar spine.

-Lift the chest and pull the shoulder blades down into the back pockets.
+We’ll do this using the superman exercise.
+Lay on the ground, flat on your stomach with arms out in front of you, legs behind you.
+Lift the chest and arms, and try to pull the shoulder blades down into the back pockets.
 This is thoracic extension.
-Keep your lower back relaxed as you do this, and only focus on setting your upper back.
+Keep your lower back relaxed as you do this, legs on the ground, and only focus on setting your upper back.

-The Superman exercise is extremely useful if you struggle with setting your thoracic and/or lumbar spine in extension.
-If you can’t contract your spinal erectors while standing, you’ll have to learn how.
-Try the Superman exercise!
+Let’s try the superman exercise again, this time for lumbar extension.
 Lay flat on your stomach, arms out in front and legs straight behind you.
-First, only lift your arms up off the ground – this is thoracic extension.
+Remember, lifting your arms up off the ground creates thoracic extension.
 Practice this for 10-20 reps.
 Then, lift your legs up off the ground – lumbar extension.
 Practice this for 10-20 reps.
 Finally, lift both your arms and legs up off the ground at the same time to perform both thoracic and lumbar extension.

-Be sure to watch the video to see how to set your back – in action!
+Be sure to watch the video to see how to set your back and more safety tips!